Ei Chaw Po

 Ei Chaw Po (အိချောပို; born 3 January 1990) is a Burmese actress, model and singer of Mon descent.
 She is one of the most successful actresses in Burmese cinema and is among the highest-paid performers in the industry.
 She has received three nominations for Best Actress at the Myanmar Academy Awards in 2016, 2017, and 2018.
 Over the course of her film career, she has appeared in more than 250 films..

 Early life and education

 Ei Chaw Po was born on 3 January 1990 in Paung, to ethnic Mon parents Cho Maung and Thida San.
 She is the second child among three siblings, having an older brother, Ye Min Oo and a younger sister, Ei Thiri Cho Maung.
 She attended high school at Basic Education High School No. 2 Kamayut.
-She was picked the "Queen" (beauty queen) as a freshman at the university.
+She was picked as the "Queen" (beauty queen) as a freshman at the university.
 She graduated with a BA cinematography and drama in 2010, and Music diploma in 2012 from National University of Arts and Culture, Yangon.